 In the ACCP guidelines on VTE prophylaxis in individuals undergoing nonorthopedic surgery, the standard duration or "limited duration" of prophylaxis was not defined.
 However, "extended duration" pharmacologic prophylaxis was defined as 4 weeks, which was recommended only for individuals at high risk of VTE undergoing abdominal or pelvic surgery for cancer and not otherwise at high risk for major bleeding complications.

-D. Guidance on Determining Risk Level for Nonorthopedic Surgery The ACCP guidelines on prevention of VTE in poperthopedic surgery
+D. Guidance on Determining Risk Level for Nonorthopedic Surgery

 The ACCP guidelines on prevention of VTE in nonorthopedic surgery individuals included the following discussion of risk levels: